 Don’t let limited floor space restrict you.
-With some clever planning and the help of multifunctional furniture, your new home can be both cosy and feel bigger than its size.
+With some clever planning and the help of multifunctional furniture, your new home can be both cozy and feel bigger than its size.

 Space-saving sofa and double bed in one

 When moving in and out of small spaces, flexible furniture is key.
-Like the simple genius of a stackable bed.
+Like the simple genius of a stackable bed with spacious mattresses.
 When you need maximal floor space, it’s a comfy sofa corner.
-When you want to spreadeagle through the night, transform it to a spacious double bed in seconds.
+When you want to spread eagle through the night, transform it to a spacious double bed in seconds.